Fear and its many “Splendors”

 I know like with any profession there are good clowns and not all of them are bad…but my fear of them won’t allow me to believe that , so I remain in my fantasy.
 Fantasy- yes that is what most fears are.
 These illusions block us from certain people, places or things due to our belief of being hurt and feeling unsafe.
 Overtime our mind creates cognitive distortions that actually seem real.
 I call these distortions mental carnival rides in my mental amusement park.
 From time to time I will purchase a ticket and some days I won’t, it all depends on the day.

 A good example of this is my fear of public speaking and it’s not so much the words coming out of my mouth, it’s the fear of sounding ridiculously stupid and no one understanding my point.
 So basically, in my head I’m thinking “they think I’m a Moran”.
 When in actuality they could be grasping my point or enjoying my speech.
-So, for this fear I just created another fantasy by telling myself people are interested in what I have to say.
+To shield myself from this fear I tell myself people are interested in what I have to say.
 Even if they are not, this thought gets me through a speech and I will worry about the feedback as it comes.
 This is pretty much replacing a negative thought with a positive one.
 I don’t know if this is something you should do, but I get through a speech every time I do it.

 One last point, I promise.
 There are some horrible experiences in our life that has hindered us from living.
 People like to throw P.T.S.D (Post Traumatic Stress Disorder) in there like it’s unique to certain people, but all of us has or will experience some level of trauma in our life that will create certain mental triggers.
-Learning these triggers are important as you can communicate them to close family and friends and it helps you not to freak out as well.
+Learning these triggers are important as you can communicate them to close family and friends that will help you not to freak out.
 For instance, I was robbed awhile back so I don’t like people standing too close to me.
-So normally I would edge up in line but if they keep edging up I politely ask for space.
+So normally I would edge up in line making the person in front me uncomfortable.
+Nowadays I politely ask the person to step back and everyone has thus far.
 It is not the fault of others if we do not speak up about our triggers.
 It is our responsibility to say something.
 You are entitled to feel how you feel because they are YOUR feelings and you don’t have to apologize or expound on your reasons for feeling the way you do.